 Can I make this recipe without a loaf pan?

-If you liked this Chocolate Banana Bread recipe, please give it a star review.
-I would really appreciate it.
+If you liked this Bread recipe, please give it a star review.
 Also, tell me in the comments below, how did it turn out for you!
 How did your family or guests like it?
 How did you personalize it?
 And don’t forget to share your wonderful creations with me on Instagram at #greedyeatsblog Let's be friends on Pinterest and Facebook too!

 Chocolate Banana Bread